jasper-zheng/nn_terrain/ReadMe.md

-# Coordinates-to-Latents Generator for Neural Audio Autoencoders
+# Latent Terrain: Coordinates-to-Latents Generator for Neural Audio Autoencoders

 > At the final stage of packaging up the repository, will get everything done by the end of May.
 Once ready, a release tag will be added to the repository, with the external objects, example Max patches, instructions to compile.